 Pour taro filling over cooked pie crust.
 Bake for 45 minutes – 1 hour at 350 degrees Fahrenheit or until pie is cooked through and the center no longer jiggles.
 Remove pie and let cool to room temperature before decorating.

 While the pie cools, toast ½ cup of sweetened coconut flakes and chopped macadamia nuts in a non-stick pan over medium heat, stirring frequently.
 Top pie completely cooled pie with toasted nuts and coconut.
 Pipe whipped cream along the edges of the pie right before serving.
 Slice and enjoy!

 Share your completed dishes with us on social media!
-Be sure to tag @ntbg on Instagram and use the hashtag #ntbgrecipechallenge for a chance to win a prize.
+Be sure to tag @ntbg on Instagram.

 Did you know that kalo is one of the world’s oldest cultivated crops?
 Ancient voyagers traveled to Hawai’i with a sophisticated botanical toolkit which included bananas, coconut, turmeric, sugar cane, sweet potatoes, breadfruit, kalo and more.